khongten001/ONVIF4Delphi/README.md

 The Imaging: functionality in this project is focused on video adjustments

 - **Imaging Settings:** The feature provides users with the ability to retrieve information about the configuration of the imaging feature.
+- **Imaging options:** The feature provides users with the ability to retrieve information about then range (Min/Max) of the imaging settings feature.
 - **Focus:** supported in continuous and absolute mode.

 # How to Use